 Language is unique and universal, acquired and amended over time.
-Learn more about the ever-evolving dictionary of LGBTQIA+ terms used to help explain identity, gender, sexuality, and their varying spectrums.
+We've compiled an abbreviated list of the ever-evolving dictionary of LGBTQIA+ terms used to help explain identity, gender, sexuality, and their varying spectrums.

 noun a person who actively works to end intolerance, educate others, and support social equity for a marginalized group.